frog-minvydas/ISAP-Egzas/README.md

 **<h1>Performance</h1>**

 <h4><strong>What Is Performance?
 What Are the Main Principles of High-Performance Software Design?
 What Are the Common Performance Tactics?</strong></h4>
+Performance is about time and software system’s ability to meet timing requirements.

+1. **Efficient Algorithms and Data Structures**
+   Use time- and space-efficient solutions to reduce complexity and improve responsiveness.

+2. **Concurrency and Parallelism**
+   Leverage multi-threading, async I/O, and parallel processing to maximize CPU utilization.

+3. **Caching**
+   Store frequently accessed data in memory to reduce computation and latency.

+4. **Minimize I/O Operations**
+   Reduce disk, network, and DB I/O where possible.
+   Use batch operations and lazy loading.

+5. **Optimized Resource Management**
+   Efficiently manage memory, threads, and network connections.
+Avoid resource leaks.

+6. **Horizontal and Vertical Scaling**
+   Design for scale-out (adding nodes) and scale-up (more powerful hardware).

+7. **Load Balancing**
+   Distribute traffic evenly across services or nodes to prevent overload and ensure availability.

+8. **Fault Tolerance and Resilience**
+   Use retries, circuit breakers, redundancy, and graceful degradation to handle failures.

+9. **Performance Monitoring and Optimization**
+   Use profiling, tracing, and metrics to identify and resolve bottlenecks proactively.

+10. **Lean and Modular Architecture**
+   Keep components small, cohesive, and loosely coupled for agility and better maintainability.

+## Performance Tactics

+The goal of performance tactics is to *generate a response to events arriving at the system under some time-based or resource-based constraint*.

+### Control Resource Demand
+- Manage Work Requests
+- Limit Event Response
+- Prioritize Events
+- Reduce Computational Overhead
+- Bound Execution Times
+- Increase Efficiency

+➡️ Reduce or smooth load through caching, load shedding, or limiting user input.

+### Manage Resources
+- Increase Resources
+- Introduce Concurrency
+- Maintain Multiple Copies of Computations
+- Maintain Multiple Copies of Data
+- Bound Queue Sizes
+- Schedule Resources

+➡️ Allocate CPU, memory, and I/O wisely using prioritization, pooling, and concurrency control.

 <h4><strong>What Is Rate-Limiting?
 Common Types of Rate-Limiting Algorithms.</strong></h4>
+Rate limiting controls the rate at which users or services can access a resource.

+## Rate-Limiting Algorithms

+Rate-limiting algorithms are essential tools that enable organizations to control and limit the rate of incoming requests to their applications and systems.
+Different algorithms can be used depending on the specific needs of the application or system.

+---

+### 1. **Token Bucket Rate Limiting**

+**How It Works:**
+- Tokens are added to a bucket at a steady rate (e.g., 1 token per second).
+- The bucket has a maximum capacity.
+- Each request removes one token.
+- If the bucket is empty, the request is rejected.

+**Benefits:**
+- Allows bursts of traffic.
+- Smooths out request rates over time.
+- Good for APIs with variable usage patterns.

+---

+### 2. **Leaky Bucket Rate Limiting**

+**How It Works:**
+- Requests enter a queue.
+- The queue is processed at a constant rate (like water leaking).
+- If the queue is full, new requests are rejected.

+**Benefits:**
+- Smooths out bursts.
+- Prevents overload.
+- Simple to implement.

+---

+### 3. **Fixed Window Counter**

+**How It Works:**
+- Track the number of requests in a fixed time window (e.g., 1 minute).
+- Reset the counter when the window expires.
+- Allow requests if the count is below the limit.

+**Benefits:**
+- Simple and efficient.
+- Good for DDoS protection.

+**Drawback:**
+- Can allow bursts at window boundaries.

+---

+### 4. **Sliding Log Algorithm**

+**How It Works:**
+- Store timestamps in a list.
+- Remove timestamps older than the time window.
+- Count the remaining timestamps.
+- Allow request if count < limit.

+**Benefits:**
+- Very accurate.
+- Flexible and fair.

+**Drawback:**
+- Memory-intensive for high traffic.

+---

+### 5. **Sliding Window Counter**

+**How It Works:**
+- Track counts for current and previous windows.
+- Calculate how far into the current window we are.
+- Estimate total requests using:

+  `estimatedCount = previousCount × (1 − fraction) + currentCount`

+- Allow request if estimated count < limit.

+**Benefits:**
+- Smooths out spikes.
+- More accurate than fixed window.
+- Less memory usage than sliding log.

 <h4><strong>What Is Caching?
 Common Caching Strategies.</strong></h4>

+## Caching

+Caching is the process of persisting frequently used data for a certain period of time to ensure its faster access and off-load work from the database.

+---

+### Cache Types

+- **Client-Side Caching**
+  Data is stored on the client side.
+In the case of a web browser, this could be browser-specific caches.

+- **Network-Level Caching**
+  Intermediate HTTP web servers and routers are configured to cache API calls and resources.

+- **Disk-Level Caching**
+  Files are stored on disk and accessed by their name.

+- **In-Memory Caching**
+  Files or data are stored in memory (RAM) for very fast access.

+- **Distributed Caching**
+  A cache shared by multiple app servers, typically maintained as an external service (e.g., Redis, Memcached) accessed by all servers.

+---

+### HTTP Caching

+- **Private Cache**
+  Tied to a specific client, typically a browser cache.
+  Header example: `Cache-Control: private`

+- **Shared Cache**
+  Located between the client and server; stores responses that can be shared among multiple users.
+  Header controls:
+  `Cache-Control: no-store, no-cache, max-age=0, must-revalidate, proxy-revalidate`

 _________________________________________________________________________________________________________________________
 **<h1>Availability</h1>**